-The 2013 Chevrolet Equinox competes against compact crossovers like the Toyota RAV4 and Honda CR-V, but its larger size makes the Chevy feel more substantial.
-The Equinox trails others in cargo capacity, but offers more passenger space, a quiet and compliant ride, and commendable towing capacity with the optional V6 engine.
+The 2014 Chevrolet Equinox competes against 5-passenger compact crossover SUVs like the Honda CR-V, Toyota RAV4 and Ford Escape, but its larger dimensions make it feel more substantial.
+Though nearly a foot longer than some rivals, the Equinox trails in cargo space.
+Its better aspects include a roomy rear seat, quiet ride, and commendable towing capacity with its optional V6 engine.

-The 2013 Chevrolet Equinox has a comfortable and versatile cabin, but despite the boxy design, it does not make the best use of space.
-The Honda CR-V, for example, is nearly 10 inches shorter in length yet has almost 6 additional cubic feet of storage behind the rear seat.
-Where the Equinox does have an edge is in passenger comfort, especially in the rear, where the bench seat can move several inches fore and aft to create more legroom.
-Up front, driver and passenger benefit from generous-sized seats.
-Dash materials and the instrument cluster are attractive, especially on models with a 7-inch color screen and 2-tone surfaces.
+The Equinox's cabin is comfortable and versatile, but despite this SUV's boxy design, it doesn’t make the best use of space for cargo.
+The Honda CR-V, for example, is nearly 10 inches shorter in length, yet boasts roughly six more cubic feet of storage behind the rear seat.
+Thankfully, accommodations for human cargo are much better.
+The Equinox features well-bolstered seats, front and back, with lots of legroom for all.
+Dash materials and the Equinox's instrument cluster are attractive, especially in models with the 7-inch color screen and 2-tone surfaces.
+Corresponding buttons and dials are rather small and numerous, though.

 ADJUSTABLE POWER LIFTGATE

-Optional on 2LT models and standard in the top-line LTZ trim, this saves the hassle of manually opening the rear hatch door, and gives you the ability to adjust its opening height.
+Optional on 2LT models and standard in the top-line LTZ trim, this handy feature saves you the hassle of manually opening and closing the rear hatch door.
+The adjustable height setting, meanwhile, can save the door from hitting whatever resides above.

 Under the Hood